 Scope

-A global pest alert system with mechanisms to evaluate and communicate emerging pest risks, providing regular information to NPPOs and RPPOs on changes in pest status around the world.
-NPPOs will use this to quickly adapt their phytosanitary systems to reduce the risk of introduction and spread.
+A global pest alert system with mechanisms to communicate emerging pest risks and providie regular information to NPPOs and RPPOs on changes in pest status around the world. .
+The aim of the alerts is to facilitate timely phytosanitary measures to reduce the risk of introduction and spread.

 Background

-The POARS Focus Group explored communications and alerts by NPPOs, RPPOs and the IPPC.
+The POARS Focus Group examined communications and alerts by NPPOs, RPPOs and the IPPC.
 NPPOs communicate new threats and outbreaks of plant pests via media news releases, notices to industry, email distribution lists, national websites, social media, and international reports.
 Broad national communications are useful to raise stakeholders’ and public awareness, which contributes to early detection of other outbreaks and increases compliance with regulatory measures in place to control the new outbreak.
+(Reference)

 RPPOs receive national reports of outbreaks of plant pests.
 This information is often shared with email distribution lists to interested stakeholders.
 As an example, the European and Mediterranean Plant Protection Organisation (EPPO) sends a monthly newsletter on events of phytosanitary concern.
 It focuses on new geographical records, new host plants, new pests (including invasive alien plants), pests to be added to the EPPO Alert List, detection and identification methods, amongst other things.
 EPPO also has a global database, which provides information on specific plant pests, including their distribution, host range, and documents of interest.
+Mention NAPPO?
+Reference the POARS SG

 At the global level, communications and alerts related to pest outbreaks and alerts are mostly limited to information being posted on the International Phytosanitary Portal (IPP).
 The creation and implementation of the POARS should significantly improve international communications about emerging outbreaks and alerts, resulting in better plant protection at the global level.